-Oakland’s manufacturing belt stretches from the Oakland International Airport to the Port of Oakland.
+Oakland’s manufacturing belt stretches from the Oakland International Airport to the Port of Oakland and on to the border of Emeryville, via Mandela Parkway.
 Covering more than 5,000 acres of strategically located real estate, the area contains more than 24 million square feet of manufacturing, warehouse and distribution facilities.
-Oakland's strengths are in Food & Beverage Manufacturing, Electrical Equipment, Appliance and Components, Primary Metals, Paper including Printing, Fabricated Metals, and Furniture and other Related Products.
-Our innovative "Maker" sector is advancing the presence of Advanced Manufacturing including R&D, Engineering and Prototyping of new products, and new electrical applications including Lighting applications and other components, Textile & Garment Design and Industrial Arts invention.
+Oakland's strengths are in Food & Beverage Manufacturing, Electrical Equipment, Appliance and Components, Primary Metals, Paper including Printing, Fabricated Metals, and Furniture and other related products.
+Our innovative "Maker" sector is advancing the presence of Advanced Manufacturing, including R&D, Engineering and Prototyping of new products, and new electrical applications including Lighting applications and other components, Textile & Garment Design and Industrial Arts invention.

-The Community & Economic Development Agency encourages economic growth in selected industrial areas through its Industrial District Strategy.
-Two public infrastructure assessment and recommendations reports (East Oakland and West Oakland) provides the groundwork for implementing this Strategy.
-The report examines the existing infrastructure, disucsses gateway and streetscape opportunities, and establishes priorities for implementing improvements.
+The Economic & Workforce Development Department encourages economic growth in selected industrial areas through its Industrial District Strategy.
+Two public infrastructure assessment and recommendations reports (East Oakland and West Oakland) provide the groundwork for implementing this Strategy.
+These reports examine the existing infrastructure, disucss gateway and streetscape opportunities, and establish priorities for implementing improvements.

 West Oakland Public Infrastructure Report (3/2011)

-This West Oakland Public Infrastructure Assessment and Recommendations Report examines Mandela Parkway and 3rd Street Corridor Commercial Industrial Zones’ current transportation network and infrastructure to develop an infrastructure framework that sets the foundation for further planning and design efforts needed to implement the Community & Economic Development Agency’s overall Industrial District Strategy.
+This West Oakland Public Infrastructure Assessment and Recommendations Report examines Mandela Parkway and 3rd Street Corridor Commercial Industrial Zones’ current transportation network and infrastructure to develop an infrastructure framework that sets the foundation for further planning and design efforts needed to implement the overall Industrial District Strategy.

 Industrial Vacancy Rates